ipetkov/crane/docs/API.md

 It takes three positional arguments:
 1. the installation directory for the output.
    * An error will be raised if not specified
-   * If the specified path is a directory which exists then the current cargo artifacts will be compared with the contents of said directory.
-Any files whose contents and paths match will be symbolically linked together to reduce the size of the data stored in the Nix store.
 1. the path to cargo's artifact directory
    * An error will be raised if not specified
 1. a path to the previously prepared cargo artifacts
    * An error will be raised if not specified
    * `/dev/null` can be specified here if there is no previous directory to deduplicate against

+'symlinks.tar' will be created in the output directory in this case.
+It contains symlinks to all of the dep files in this output, simplifying the untar behaviour.

 Defines `prepareAndInstallCargoArtifactsDir()` which handles installing cargo's artifact directory to the derivation's output.
 It takes three positional